-4. Create a great description
+4. How to create a great description

 In Mondosol we like to give hosts few tips about creating a great listing and once you register you will always have our help.
 Only remember, you don’t have to be a writer to make your description really stand apart while accurately representing your place and you can just follow this tutorial here.